 There is also another major challenge in selling the product, people don’t have to buy through distributors.
 For example, when I searched the term Organo Gold on Amazon, I found 922 results in the Grocery & Gourmet Food category, and those products came from a range of different sellers.

 That puts distributors at a major advantage.
 Even if the products were more expensive on Amazon, many people would buy that way because it is more convenient.
 And they’re not.
 Take this example from Amazon:

 Buying exactly the same product through Organo’s website would cost $27.
 That latter price is probably around what distributors are expected to charge too.

 As a distributor, you would have to compete against Amazon’s significantly lower price, as well as with other distributors and any other places that sell the coffee.
-Honestly, I don’t like your changes of being successful.
-Usually distributors are barred from selling on Amazon because it brings down the price like this.
-I suspect these are distributors no longer working with the company that just want to get it off their hands.
+Honestly, I don’t like your chances of being successful.
+Usually, distributors are barred from selling on Amazon because it brings down the price like this.
+I suspect these are distributors no longer working with the company that just wants to get it off their hands.

 As with many other companies offering ‘amazing’ health products, Organo is an MLM and the company does certainly hype its opportunity.

 Realistically, there isn’t anything particularly unique or unusual about the company’s business opportunity.
 Instead, distributors are simply selling products, building a team, earning commissions, and earning bonuses.
 That’s exactly the same as just about every MLM out there.